 |

-Default "false" |
+Default: "false" |

 service.beta.kubernetes.io/ncloud-load-balancer-subnet-id |

-ID of the dedicated subnet for creating load balancers | Use lbSubnetNo within the configmap named ncloud-config in the kube-system by default. |
+ID of the dedicated load balancer subnet used to create the load balancer. | Use lbSubnetNo within the configmap named ncloud-config in the kube-system by default. |

 service.beta.kubernetes.io/ncloud-load-balancer-ssl-certificate-no |